Best Air-Dried Dog Food

 star

-Pawstruck Air Dried Beef is made with 96% beef and packed with salmon oil, vitamins, and minerals to support hip and joint health, also free of artificial preservatives.
+Pawstruck Air Dried Beef is made with 95% beef and beef organs, is packed with salmon oil, vitamins, and minerals to support hip and joint health, and is free of artificial preservatives.

 The brand uses a slow-cooked process to retain natural nutrition and is made in the USA with real, wholesome ingredients.
 They are free from grain, soy, and gluten, non-GMO, and contains no harmful additives.